AyalYakobe/floorplan_ocr/README.md

 ## Features
 - **Image Processing**: Prepares images for OCR processing by enhancing quality and extracting key features.
 - **Text Generation**: Uses OCR and additional processing techniques to generate textual descriptions from processed images.
-- **Evaluation**: Assesses the accuracy and quality of generated text, both through a simple mechanism and an advanced evaluator.
+- **Evaluation**: Assesses the accuracy and quality of generated text.
 - **Combining Text with Images**: Integrates the extracted text with images to create meaningful and usable outputs.
 - **PDF Processing**: Extracts images from PDF documents and applies OCR analysis to generate annotated JSON outputs.
 - **Modular Design**: The system is structured into distinct modules, making it easy to update, customize, and maintain.